wpilibsuite/frc-docs/source/docs/software/networktables/publish-and-subscribe.rst

 In order to create a :term:`topic` and publish values to it, it's necessary to create a :term:`publisher`.

-NetworkTable publishers are represented as type-specific Publisher objects (e.g. ``BooleanPublisher``: `Java <https://github.wpilib.org/allwpilib/docs/release/java/edu/wpi/first/networktables/BooleanPublisher.html>`__, `C++ <https://github.wpilib.org/allwpilib/docs/release/cpp/classnt_1_1_boolean_publisher.html>`__).
+NetworkTable publishers are represented as type-specific Publisher objects (e.g. ``BooleanPublisher``: `Java <https://github.wpilib.org/allwpilib/docs/release/java/edu/wpi/first/networktables/BooleanPublisher.html>`__, `C++ <https://github.wpilib.org/allwpilib/docs/release/cpp/classnt_1_1_boolean_publisher.html>`__, `Python <https://robotpy.readthedocs.io/projects/pyntcore/en/stable/ntcore/BooleanPublisher.html>`__).
 Publishers are only active as long as the Publisher object exists.
 Typically you want to keep publishing longer than the local scope of a function, so it's necessary to store the Publisher object somewhere longer term, e.g. in an instance variable.
 In Java, the ``close()`` method needs be called to stop publishing; in C++ this is handled by the destructor.
 C++ publishers are moveable and non-copyable.
+In Python the ``close()`` method should be called to stop publishing, but it will also be closed when the object is garbage collected.

 In the handle-based APIs, there is only the non-type-specific ``NT_Publisher`` handle; the user is responsible for keeping track of the type of the publisher and using the correct type-specific set methods.